Summary

 No reliability rating

-The Kia Niro EV is still a new model, so we don’t have enough reliability data on the Niro EV to generate a reliability rating.
+As of July 2025, we don’t have enough reliability data on the Kia Niro EV to generate a reliability rating.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data